omega8cc/boa/docs/INSTALL.md

    **Don't reboot your VM until all procedures are finalized, including post-install auto-upgrades.**

-   When invoked via `boa` command, it will run installation is several steps, automatically.
+   When invoked via `boa` command, it will run installation in several steps, automatically.

    **But how you will know it's ready?** Once all procedures are finalized you will see **three (3) lines** reported by this command: